-For example, if a proxy-based service (such as HTTP based Anti-virus) is utilized, and a stream-based feature (such as IP-reputation) is also enabled, and the application data is a UDP based Skype call, then the Skype call will not be processed via the proxy service (as the AV service scans HTTP data streams, not UDP data streams).
+For example, what happens if a proxy-based service (such as HTTP based antivirus) is utilized, and a stream-based feature (such as IP-reputation) is also enabled, and the application data is a UDP based Skype call?

+The Skype call will not be processed via the proxy service (as the antivirus service scans HTTP data streams, not UDP data streams).

 This means Skype performance won't be affected - even when the proxy service is utilized.

-Hardware Architecture
+Hardware architecture